kraemahz/graphite/README.md

 ## HowTo

-This opens images with `file -> open`.
+This opens images with `File->Open`.
 The window will open to a default size but can be resized and the image and all the boxes will scale with it.

 Click and drag on the image to make a new box.
 Green is selected and red is deselected (sorry, colorblind people, modifying it in the code is easy until that's got a dialog).

 Click on a box to select it.
 Click inside a *selected* box to move it.
 Click the edges of a *selected* box to change its size.
 Use the *delete* key to remove the box.
 Use the *enter* key to add text to a box, a window will pop up.

-After you are done annotating, File->Save will bring up a new menu to name a new file or replace the old one.
+After you are done annotating, `File->Save` will bring up a new menu to name a new file or replace the old one.

 ## Test image